Rowland Rivron: Game shows

 Rivron acted as a team captain on Question of TV on BBC One, and was a panellist on the first episode of Shooting Stars on BBC Two.
-A special celebrity edition of the show "Incredible Games" was broadcast at the end of its first season with Philippa Forrester and Keith Chegwin appearing alongside Rivron as the contestants in place of the usual kids taking part (who were shown to be tied up before the games started).
+A special celebrity edition of the show Incredible Games was broadcast at the end of its first season with Philippa Forrester and Keith Chegwin appearing alongside Rivron as the contestants in place of the usual kids taking part (who were shown to be tied up before the games started).
 In 2004 he hosted the short-lived regional gameshow The Price of Fish, starring local commercial radio presenters.
 The gameshow was filmed at The Talk venue in Norwich and shown only in the Anglia TV region.
 In 2006 Rivron was part of Channel 4's Come Dine with Me.
 He was the first celebrity to be voted out on 2007's edition of Comic Relief Does Fame Academy.

 In 2012, Rivron was a contestant on Let's Dance for Sport Relief with his take on the Fatboy Slim music video Weapon of Choice, winning his heat and going straight through to the live final on Sport Relief, which he went on to win on 17 March 2012.

 On 1 December 2012, he took part in an episode of Pointless Celebrities on BBC One, as well as a Sport Relief special on 21 March 2014, paired with Mark Durden-Smith.

 Acting

 In 1984, Rivron appeared in the episode "Cash" of The Young Ones.
-In 1994 he starred in the improvised comedy film There's No Business..., and in the BBC children's science programme Cats' Eyes: in 2005 he appeared in the BBC One sitcom Blessed.
-In 1990 he appeared as the main characters – the six Scrote brothers – in Set of Six (TV series).
+In 1994 he starred in the improvised comedy film There's No Business....
+He played Alf in the BBC schools series Cats' Eyes.
+In 2005 he appeared in the BBC One sitcom Blessed.
+In 1990 he appeared as the main characters, the six Scrote brothers, in Set of Six.

-Activism

-In October 2007, Rivron "waded into an unholy row" over plans for a mobile phone mast planned for the tower of his local church in North London.
-After joining the mass protest, he explained: "It's not really needed...
-In the Good Book they turned water into wine and now they're turning masts into misery".
-Fellow campaigner Paul Barnard commenting: "We were very grateful to Rowland Rivron for his support and he managed to cheer people up with his quips and jokes".

 Personal life

-Rivron was born in Aylesbury, Buckinghamshire, and brought up in Hillingdon, and attended Abbotsfield Secondary School.
+Rivron was born in Aylesbury, Buckinghamshire and brought up in Hillingdon, and attended Abbotsfield Secondary School.
 He has two brothers, Richard and Raymond.

 He and his wife Monica (née Appleby), have three children and two dogs.
 The couple are avid caravanners, and Monica is the author of The Caravan Cookbook.